gonzalezcortes/meta-analysis-NEOMA/README.md

 # Meta Analysis NEOMA

-Repository for the Workshop at NEOMA, March 2024.
+Repository for meta analysis at NEOMA, March 2024.